-Goff vs Tamihere - tune in for the final show down
+Phil Goff vs John Tamihere debate - the final showdown in the Herald newsroom, from 9am Monday

 But does he lack the vision that business wants to see for Auckland's future?

-Head over to the NZHerald.co.nz facebook page at 9am for the live debate hosted by NZ Herald business editor at large, Liam Dann where we'll be taking your questions for the candidates in real time, alternatively you can watch it live here.
+Head to nzherald.co.nz at 9am for the live debate hosted by NZ Herald business editor at large, Liam Dann.
+On the NZ Herald Facebook page, we'll be taking your questions for the candidates in real time.